 - Your business has been negatively affected by coronavirus, and

 - Your business was not an ‘undertaking in difficulty’ on 31 December 2019

-- Are not an excluded trade or organisation (eg banks, building societies, insurers and reinsurers, public-sector bodies, grant funded further education bodies an state-funded primary/secondary schools)
+- Are not an excluded trade or organisation (eg banks, building societies, insurers and reinsurers, public-sector bodies, grant-funded further education bodies a state-funded primary/secondary schools)

-- Have not made a claim under the CBILSApplication process:
+- Have not made a claim under the CBILS

 - From 4 May 2020, applicants are able to apply for the scheme via an online application, through an accredited lender.